SS D. M. Clemson (1903): Service history

-D. M. Clemson was the final vessel in the Provident Steamship Company's fleet of four to be completed and enter service, after James H. Hoyt, D. G. Kerr, and James H. Reed, respectively.
+D. M. Clemson was the final vessel in the Provident Steamship Company's fleet of four to be completed and enter service after James H. Hoyt, D. G. Kerr, and James H. Reed, respectively.
 Her US official number was 157703, while her port of registry was Duluth.

 On 13 August 1903, D. M. Clemson began her maiden voyage for Lake Erie under the command of Captain Frank Rae, after loading 7725 LT of iron ore at the Duluth, Missabe and Iron Range Railway's ore dock in Duluth, beating the previous haulage record set by the freighter William Edenborn.
 (Note: One source listed 7775 LT of iron ore.)
 The cargo gave her a draught of 18 ft 9 in.
 She locked down through the Soo Locks on 16 August, at 12:20, and passed Detroit, Michigan, on 18 August, at 09:00.
 D. M. Clemson arrived in Conneaut, Ohio, on 20 August.
-Rae became embroiled in a labour dispute in September, due to his refusal to join the Masters' & Pilots' Association, and employing his father, another non–union member, as a mate.
+Rae became embroiled in a labour dispute in September, due to his refusal to join the Masters' & Pilots' Association, and employing his father, another non-union member, as a mate.
 His actions resulted in a widespread strike, which saw multiple vessels of the Pittsburgh Steamship Company idling in port.
 He was relieved of command in October.

 While attempting to enter Conneaut, on 26 October 1903, D. M. Clemson ran aground on a mud bar at the harbour entrance.
 Contemporary accounts attributed the bar's formation to the removal of the harbour's piers in preparation for their replacement.
 After a considerable effort, she was removed ten hours after grounding.
 The bar was dredged shortly thereafter.

 Less than a month later, she took on 336,365 bushels of barley, weighing 8072 LT, at Duluth's Cargill Commission on 20 November 1903, setting a new record for the largest cargo of grain loaded at a port on Lake Superior.
+The grain cargo was the largest in terms of bushel amount on the lakes overall and the second heaviest up to that point, behind a record set by James H. Reed.
 The barley was destined for Buffalo.

-D. M. Clemson broke the record for a coal cargo with a 8200 LT load of bituminous coal, which she discharged at Duluth on 22 June 1904.
+D. M. Clemson broke the record for a coal cargo with an 8200 LT load of bituminous coal, which she discharged at Duluth on 22 June 1904.
 She broke another record a month later, on 22 July, after loading 8441 LT and 1750 lb of soft coal destined for Superior, Wisconsin, at the Hocking dock in Toledo, Ohio, the largest cargo of that type loaded at the port.
 (Note: One source listed the weight of the cargo as 8000 LT.)
 On 12 August 1904, she stranded in the Menominee River, while laden with anthracite coal.
 She was freed at night the following day, after 350 LT of her cargo was removed, receiving no damage from the grounding.